emnify/product-docs/docs/portal/sims-and-devices/device-group-policies.md

   />

   The **Coverage List** provides the names and number of operators per country.
-  Each country's listing can be expanded to reveal the rate zone, plan coverage, data rates, as well as SMS sending and receiving rates.
+  Each country's listing can be expanded to reveal the rate zone, plan coverage, data rates, and SMS sending and receiving rates.

   <img
     src={require('./assets/coverage-list-no-om-pk.png').default}